TL;DR

 Before AI can analyze anything, your feedback needs to live in one place.
 Most organizations collect customer feedback across five or more channels: post-interaction surveys, support tickets, app store reviews, social media mentions, website feedback widgets, chat transcripts, and call recordings.

-The common mistake at this step is waiting for perfect data unification before starting.
+The common mistake is waiting for perfect data unification before starting.
 Don't.
 Start with your two highest-volume sources (typically surveys and support tickets), connect them, and expand from there.
 Historical data import matters too: AI needs volume to detect patterns, and your last 6-12 months of feedback gives the model a baseline.

 Step 2: Choose the Right AI-Enabled Platform

 Not every AI feedback analytics tool approaches analysis the same way.
-The decision criteria that matter most:
+The decision criteria that matter most: Does it use LLMs for contextual understanding, or older keyword-matching?
+Can it process multiple languages natively?
+Does it offer thematic, entity-level, and experience signal analysis simultaneously?
+Can you train custom models on your vocabulary?

-The build vs. buy decision is worth considering here.
+If you're starting with manual prompts before committing to a platform, our guide on survey analysis with ChatGPT covers that bridge.
+And the build vs. buy decision is worth considering here.
+For most teams, a purpose-built platform gets you to value in weeks rather than months.
 If you have ML talent and domain-specific requirements, a hybrid approach (platform for core analysis, custom models for edge cases) can work.
-For most teams, a purpose-built platform gets you to value in weeks rather than months.

 This is where generic tools fall short and custom training makes the difference.
 Out-of-the-box sentiment analysis works for most standard feedback.
 But your business has its own vocabulary.